Neha Pendse On Kapil Sharma’s New Show: No One Has Any Idea Of What’s Happening!

 - After Twitter Controversy, Kapil Sharma’s New Show Put On Hold; Neha Pendse Shoots For Another Show!

 Neha Pendse surprised fans by participating in Kapil Sharma's game show, Family Time With Kapil Sharma.
 The actress is seen as a game master on the show.
-Unfortunately, because of Kapil's controversy and his ill-health, the show was put on hold for a month.
+Owing to Kapil's controversy and his ill-health, the show was put on hold for a month.

 It is said that Kapil and the channel are planning to revamp the show, as the show received negative reviews.
 While talking to Indian Express, Neha told that she does not have any clarity on its future!